 Parameters to configure project analysis of project can be set in various multiple places in Sonar.
 Here is the hierarchy of parameters:

-- Global analysis parameters, defined in the UI, will apply to all the projects
+- Global analysis parameters, defined in the UI, will apply to all the projects (From the top bar, go to Settings > General Settings)

-- Project analysis parameters, defined in the UI, will override global parameters
+- Project analysis parameters, defined in the UI, will override global parameters (At project level, go to Configuration > Settings)

 - Project analysis parameters, defined in a project analysis configuration file or in an analyzer configuration file, will override the ones defined in the UI